 4) Cliff Jumping in Marquette

-Known by the locals as the “Black Rocks” these cliffs range anywhere from 20-35 feet high and leave you plunging into the freezing depths of Lake Superior.
-For those who haven’t experienced the waters here, because it is the largest fresh water lake in the world it is difficult to warm the waters in the short summer months.
+Known by the locals as the "Black Rocks" these cliffs range anywhere from 20-35 feet high and leave you plunging into the freezing depths of Lake Superior.
+For those who haven't experienced the waters here, because it is the largest freshwater lake in the world it is difficult to warm the waters in the short summer months.
 On occasion, depending on wind, the waters will be relatively warm but then again you might be plunging into breath-taking waves.
-It’s about a 50/50 chance.
+It's about a 50/50 chance.
 The only way to get back up the rocks is to either free climb the cliffs from the water or to brace the cold and swim to a nearby beach (I always enjoy the climbing).
-Standing from the tops of the cliffs the water looks relatively shallow because the massive boulders which lie on the lake floor are easily scene.
+Standing from the tops of the cliffs the water looks relatively shallow because the massive boulders which lie on the lake floor are easily seen.
 Although that is not the case, and even when jumpers attempt to touch the bottom-only a few can complete the challenge.
 The outlook from the rock summits are views of larger cliffs and the rocky shoreline that lines the lake.

 Not enthusiastic about jumping?
-Many people make their way to the rocks for the natural beauty and to watch the jumpers, all of which are worth it.
+Many people make their way to the rocks for natural beauty and to watch the jumpers, all of which are worth it.

 3) Surf Lake Michigan

 Thought surfing was only for the ocean?
 Not if we have anything to say about it!
 Summer months are not prime for surfing Lake Michigan, but the easier summer waves are great for beginners.
 There are two places in Michigan that rent wetsuits and surfboards to adventure seekers; one is located in Grand Haven and one that is Located in Empire (right by Sleeping Bears Dunes).
 If calling in advance, you can also ask about instruction sessions where workers will take you straight to the beach and give you hands-on help before heading into the water.
-It is also important to keep an eye on weather, because a beautiful day with winds at 2 mph is not a day when you want to drive all the way to a surf shop just to hear there is no swell.
-It’s a workout and if you love it, surfing here in The Mitten is not just a summer sport; the best waves occur in the fall and spring.
+It is also important to keep an eye on the weather, because a beautiful day with winds at 2 mph is not a day when you want to drive all the way to a surf shop just to hear there is no swell.
+It's a workout and if you love it, surfing here in The Mitten is not just a summer sport; the best waves occur in the fall and spring.

 Want info on rental prices, weather reports and how to surf Lake Michigan?